cscart/docs/en/user_guide/users/vendors/account_balance.rst

 Withdrawals
 -----------

-By default, all the money from purchases goes to the store owner.
-The **Accounting** page keeps track of :ref:`how much money a vendor can withdraw from the store. <mve-income-and-balance>` To collect money from store owners, vendors request **withdrawals**.
+By default, all the money from purchases goes to the marketplace owner.
+The **Accounting** page keeps track of :ref:`how much money a vendor can withdraw from the marketplace. <mve-income-and-balance>` To collect money from marketplace owners, vendors request **withdrawals**.

 In some cases, withdrawals can be requested and completed automatically.
 For example, the :doc:`PayPal Adaptive Payments </user_guide/addons/paypal_adaptive/index>` add-on can automatically distribute money among vendors.
 When the add-on does that, it creates *Completed* withdrawals automatically to keep the **Accounting** page up to date.